-- Tracking the success of regional efforts requires thoughtful approaches to the way regional plan implementation is measured - Current process measures for tracking the progress of regional efforts developed (in response to the SlingShot evaluation) need to be simplified, rethought, and supplemented with quantitative outcome measures more clearly linked to program enrollments, services, and participant outcomes
+- Tracking the success of regional efforts requires thoughtful approaches to the way RPI is measured. - Current process measures for tracking the progress of regional efforts developed (in response to the SlingShot evaluation) need to be simplified, rethought, and supplemented with quantitative outcome measures more clearly linked to program enrollments, services, and participant outcomes.